 - a.
-Supply triangular post markers orange in color with an orange cap. - b.
-Markers shall be 78 inch, polyester resin with reinforcing fibers, and remain flexible from 40°F to +140°F.

-c.
-Place Engineer approved custom warning decals on all sides.
+Triangular post markers with anchor flaps on each side for securing the post into the ground. - b.
+Orange in color with an orange cap. - c.
+Markers shall be 78 inch, made of polyester resin with reinforcing fibers, be UV stable, and remain flexible from -40°F to +140°F. - d.
+Provide and place Engineer approved custom warning decals on all sides.